GluuFederation/docs-ce-prod/3.1.0/source/authn-guide/sms-otp.md

 - A Gluu Server (installation instructions [here](../installation-guide/index.md))
 - The [Twilio SMS OTP script](https://github.com/GluuFederation/oxAuth/blob/master/Server/integrations/twilio_sms/twilio2FA.py) (included in the default Gluu Server distribution)

+!!!
+Note:
+    The SMS OTP script included in the default Gluu Server distribution relies on the Twilio messaging service.
+If you use a different messaging service, you will need to modify your interception script.

 ## Properties

 The custom script has the following properties: